MrZombi3/MrZombi3/README.md

 You have to leave
-if you don't do this, Neverty.exe will take control of your computer and he will harass you. . . and you will end up in the DARK WEB
+if you don't do this, Neverty.exe will take control of your computer and he will harass you. . .
 ```